ACCESS-NRI/MED-live-diagnostics/docs/index.rst

 Installing the package directly
 ^^^^^^^^^^^^^

-Alternatively, the med-diagnostics package can be installed directly into your chosen conda environment on Gadi either from the
+Alternatively, the Model Live Diagnostics package can be installed directly into your chosen conda environment on Gadi either from the
 `access-nri conda channel <https://anaconda.org/accessnri/med-diagnostics>`_ or `PyPI <https://pypi.org/project/med-diagnostics/>`_.

 +---------------+-------------------------------------------------+